varnish/Varnish-Book/varnish_sysadmin.rst

    Varnish, including cache hit rate, uptime, number of failed backend connections and many other statistics.

-   As of Varnish 2.1.3, there are close to a hundred different counters available.
+   There are close to a hundred different counters available.
 To increase the usefulness of varnishstat, only counters with a value different from 0 is shown by default.

    Varnishstat can be executed either as a one-shot tool which simply prints the current values of all the counters, using the '-1' option, or